srl-labs/containerlab/docs/lab-examples/ixiacone-ceos.md

 ===

 #### Verification
-The success/failure of the test will be based on ixia-c-one traffic flow stats.
+The success/failure of the test will be based on Keysight ixia-c-one traffic flow stats.
-The test program will check whether all transmitted packets are recieved on eth2 of ixia-c-one.
+The test program will check whether all transmitted packets are recieved on eth2 of Keysight ixia-c-one.
 If the packets are recieved, the test will indicate Pass status like below:
 ```bash
 PASS